-As of September 30, 2017, our franchising portfolio consisted of 8,030 hotels representing 684,119 rooms, which comprised 99% of our total system.
+As of December 31, 2017, our franchising portfolio consisted of 8,304 hotels representing 703,000 rooms, which comprised 99% of our total system.

-During 2016, we generated \$924 million of revenue from franchising activities, which represented approximately 80% of our total revenue (excluding cost reimbursements).
+During 2017, we generated \$964 million of revenue from franchising activities, which represented approximately 89% of our total revenue (excluding cost reimbursements).
 Our franchise fees include (i) ongoing royalties that are generally calculated as a percentage of gross room revenue and permit the hotel owners and operators to use certain of the trademarks associated with our brand names, (ii) initial franchise fees, which relate to services provided to assist a franchised hotel to open under one of our brands, (iii) other franchise fees, which include franchise renewal fees, transfer fees and early termination fees, (iv) marketing, loyalty and reservation fees, which are intended to reimburse us for marketing and reservation activities, as well as loyalty member redemptions and program administration and (v) royalties derived from licensing our "Wyndham" trademark and certain other trademarks and intellectual property to Wyndham Worldwide Corporation.

 Other revenue sources generated from franchising activities include licensing fees, credit card program revenue and procurement services.
-Subsequent to the spin-off, we will earn royalties, which are projected to increase by \$39 million to \$104 million annually, pursuant to the license, development and noncompetition agreement entered into with Wyndham Worldwide Corporation primarily for the use by Wyndham Worldwide of our "Wyndham" trademark and certain other trademarks and intellectual property.
+Subsequent to the spin-off, we will earn royalties, which are projected to increase by \$39 million to \$114 million annually, pursuant to the license, development and noncompetition agreement entered into with Wyndham Worldwide Corporation primarily for the use by Wyndham Worldwide of our "Wyndham" trademark and certain other trademarks and intellectual property.
+On February 15, 2018, Wyndham Worldwide accepted a binding offer to sell its European vacation rental businesse.
+In connection with that anticipated sale, the European vacation rental businesses will enter into a 20-year trademark license agreement, pursuant to which it will pay Wyndham Hotels an annual royalty of 1% of net revenue for the right to use the "by Wyndham Vacation Rentals" endorser brand.
 We earn revenue from our co-branded Wyndham Rewards Visa credit card program, which is primarily generated by cardholder spending activity and the enrollment of new cardholders.
 We also earn procurement services revenue from qualified vendors which is generated based on the level of goods and services purchased by franchisees and hotel guests from these qualified vendors.